Kevin4e/NFSHeatRaiseViaCTS/README.md

 - You can use my mod on your modpack as long as you ask me privately.

 ## Troubleshooting
-If you experience any wrong results or unexpected situations, before you submit an issue, please check all the notes.
+If you experience any unexpected behaviors, please submit an issue [here](https://github.com/Kevin4e/NFSHeatRaiseViaCTS/issues).